memozac-gbz/coupons/README.md

 Bar coupon acceptance is heavily driven by drivers habits.
 The following graph shows how people who score up to a `2` are most likely to accept a coupon.
-Chances of accepting a coupon drops dramatically if the driver scores more.
+Chances of accepting a coupon drop if the scores is higher.
 Most coupons are rejected by people that never go to bars (which makes perfect sense).
-Seems like the sweet spot is the score between <font color=green>*1 and 2*</font>
+Seems like the sweet spot is the score between **1 and 2**

 <img src="images/plot7_2.png" alt="Figure 2.2" width="75%">

-$\color{green}{Hypothesis}$
-*Bar coupon acceptance is driven by people that go to bars up to 3 times per month.*
+$\color{green}{Hypothesis}$`Bar coupon acceptance is driven by people that go to bars up to 3 times per month.`

 **2.3 Looking deeper into the Hypothesis**